 Vermont Ice Climbing

 Come winter, the spidery fractures of Vermont’s schist spin a web of ice delights that will capture any ice aficionado.
 While the choices are extensive, fortunately whatever locale you settle on, you’ll find yourself surrounded by unsurpassed, stark, and serene winter vistas.
-Locales like Smugglers Notch offer easy access for the winter weekend traveler looking to mix snow and ice.
+Smugglers Notch offers quiet solitude and great venues for both introductory ice and long and steep mixed lines.
 Unsurpassed views of the Notch’s rugged, rocky expanse meld in with that of the Stowe village below.
-Bristol Cliffs and Lake Willoughby offer similar access combined with nothing but wildness.
+On the other side of the state, Lake Willoughby is world-renowned for its unrelentingly steep and massive ice lines, stretching high above the wildly scenic glacially-carved lake below.
 Here’s a bit more about some of our select ice picks:

 Bolton Quarry—Just 25 minutes outside of Burlington, Bolton Quarry’s fractured flanks now provide ample avenues for steep ice.
 Columns, corners, and curtains of ice in the WI3-5 range stand side by side, waiting to challenge you to your fullest pickin’ potential.